 As of January 2012, protobuf-c is the most viable alternative, should you require something more than what nanopb can provide.
 It has more complete support of Protocol Buffers features (such as easy to use unbounded recursive messages), but relies on dynamic memory allocation and the code size is quite large (more than 20kB binary).

-There is also a promising project called Protobuf-Embedded-C. It has a code size in the same range as nanopb.
+There is also a project called Protobuf-Embedded-C. It has a code size in the same range as nanopb.
 Currently it does not seem to be as stable as nanopb, but rather a work in progress.
-Most importantly it relies on more generated code than nanopb; this increases the code size somewhat, but on the other hand avoids many nasty pointer tricks that nanopb uses.
+Most important difference is that it relies on more generated code than nanopb; this increases the code size somewhat, but on the other hand avoids many nasty pointer tricks that nanopb uses.

 Yet another take on the subject is empb.
 It has a design that seems similar to nanopb, but most documentation is in Chinese.